How you will repay your tuition fees and student loan.

 - Any outstanding balance is written off after 30 years.

-Further details on the repayment of student loans can be found on the Student Loans Company website.
+Further details on the repayment of student loans can be found on the UK Government website.